Get Started with Chatter

 |Post and Comment Modification||Lets certain users edit feed posts and comments.
 Affected users include the author, the person who owns the record that was posted or commented on, and the Chatter or community moderator.||Allow certain users to edit posts and comments.||Prevent everyone from editing posts and comments.|

 |Rich Text Posts||Makes the editor in the Chatter publisher a rich text editor.
 The rich text editor supports text formats, inline images, hyperlinks, and, when enabled for the org, code snippets.||Use the rich text editor in lieu of a plain text editor in the Chatter publisher.||Use a plain text editor in the Chatter publisher.|

 |Pin Posts in Feeds||Make post pinning available to your communities and your internal org.
 First make the feature available through this setting, then assign permission to pin through profiles or permission sets.
-When the permission is assigned, users can pin up to three posts to the top of the topic and group feeds that they have access to.||Make a post pinning permission available for assignment through a profile or permission set.||Prevent people from pinning posts in topic and group feeds.|
+When the permission is assigned, users can pin up to three posts to the top of the Topics and group feeds that they can access.||Make a post pinning permission available for assignment through a profile or permission set.||Prevent people from pinning posts in Topics and group feeds.|

 |Case Feed Timestamps||Choose between absolute and relative date and time stamp formats on

 If you navigate to a feed item’s detail view, the time stamp is always relative.
 When relative time is in effect, users can see the absolute date and time stamp by hovering over the stamp.

 |Show relative date and time stamps on posts and comments in Case

 2 hours ago